shreystechtips/pythonbytes/projects/art/README.md

 ### Details

-Let's take a moment to recreate the Mondrian piece shown above using turtle graphics.
+Let's take a moment to recreate the Mondrian piece shown above using the pygame package.
+If it is not here yet please remind me to write the code.
+If it is done it will be called 'example.py'.